imagej/imagej.github.io/_pages/plugins/morphological-segmentation.md

 -   **Calculate dams**: un-check this option to produce segmentations without watershed lines.
 -   **Connectivity**: voxel connectivity (4-8 in 2D, and 6-26 in 3D).
 Selecting non-diagonal connectivity (4 or 6) usually provides more rounded objects.

-Finally, **click on “Run” to launch the segmentation**.
+Finally, **click on "Run" to launch the segmentation**.

-If your segmentation is taking too long or you want **to stop it** for any reason, you can do so by clicking on the same button (which should read “STOP” during that process).
+If your segmentation is taking too long or you want **to stop it** for any reason, you can do so by clicking on the same button (which should read "STOP" during that process).

 ### Results panel